 When we first moved to our 140-acre mountain paradise, in zone 3, there were no dandelions.
 Seriously, I looked and I couldn’t find a single one.
 I never planted them.
 But here we are 12 years later and both garden and pasture are heavily blessed with dandelions.
 I’m not complaining.
 I love plants that don’t need to be babied to survive.

 So get out to the garden and harvest some dandelion root tea from your own garden and drink the benefits.

 But I don’t have a garden

 What if you don’t have your own garden?
 Don’t harvest medicinal roots near roadways or anywhere that’s been sprayed with herbicides or pesticides.
-Most city parks, roadways, and public buildings will be suspect, unless your city has put in place a no-spray by-law.
-If you can’t find some dandelion root tea growing near you, you can order it online from Mountain Rose herbs, my favorite source of organic teas.
+Most city parks, roadways, and public buildings will be suspect unless your city has put in place a no-spray by-law.
+If you can’t find some dandelion root tea growing near you, you can order it online from Mountain Rose Herbs, my favourite source of organic teas.